The Bird that Spoke the Truth (New Mexican folktale): Chile

 In a variant from the Maule Region with the title El árbol que canta, el pájaro que habla y el agua de oro, a king goes out at night to listen to the conversations of his people.
-One night, h espies on one of your minister's three daughters: the oldest wants to marry the king's butler to drink the finest drinks; the middle one the cook to eat the finest pastries, and the youngest the king himself.
+One night, hevspies on one of his minister's three daughters: the oldest wants to marry the king's butler to drink the finest drinks; the middle one the cook to eat the finest pastries, and the youngest the king himself.
 The third sister marries the king and gives birth to three children in three consecutive pregnancies: two boys and a girl.
 They are each cast in the water, but saved by another one of the king's ministers.
 On their adoptive father's deathbed, the minister tells the siblings to quest for the singing tree, the talking bird and the golden water to ensure their happiness.

 Chilean writer Antonio Cárdenas Tabies published a tale from Chiloé with the title La Botella Bailarina ("The Dancing Bottle"): a king lives next to three sisters, who all wish to marry the king's son, but the youngest is the one that becomes his bride.
 While the prince is away, his wife gives birth to twins, a boy and a girl, who are called Sol ('Sun') and Luna ('Moon').
 The princess's sisters take the twins, place them in a box with a silver lock and cast them in the water.
 An old man saves them from the river and raises them.
 When they are at school, they are mocked by their colleagues for being foundlings, which the old man confirms.
 The twins decide to make their way in the world and move out to their mother's city, where they rent a place to live.
 While Sol is hunting, Luna stays home.
 One day, she is visited by an old woman that compliments their house, but tells her the house needs the botella bailarina ('dancing bottle') and the 'Pájaro Buen Cantor', a type of singing bird, which are located at the house of the 'Vieja Encantadora' ("Sorcerous Old Lady").